confidential & free consultation

 An employer can be legally liable for its employee’s actions when the behavior that caused the emotional distress is within the scope of the employee’s job or the employer agreed to the behavior.

-Although each state has its own laws, evidence of the following facts is usually needed:
+Although each state has its laws, evidence of the following facts is usually needed:

 In workplace claims, emotional distress often goes along with other detrimental behavior, like sexual harassment.